csteach436/csteach436.github.io/coursework.md

 * clearly detail
   * technology choices
   * metadata schemes &c.
-  * manipulation and rendering of ML
+  * manipulation and rendering of markup language
   * choice of semantic organisation and usage
+  * schema usage
   * ...
 * show and explain implemented differences from DEV week
   * where and why did you update the app?